jdunkerley/ToDosElectron/README.md

 ![VSTS Build Process](assets/vstsFinalBuild.jpg)

 Finally, switch on the triggers for Continous Integration and Pull Requests.
-That't is CI from GitHub into VSTS!
+That is it - a CI process from GitHub into VSTS!

 ![VSTS Build Running](assets/vstsBuildRunning.jpg)
 ![VSTS Build Results](assets/vstsBuildResults.jpg)